Jon Morgan

 Quick Summary

-• To start an LLC in Mississippi you need to name your LLC first, then choose a registered agent service, and prepare documents for further formation.
+• To start an LLC in Mississippi, you need to choose an appropriate business name, select a registered agent, and file the necessary documents for formation.

 A woman signing a paper for setting up a Mississippi LLC